 Water Smart, Outside

-Being Water Smart outdoors is all about following water conservation methods, choosing landscaping that performs beautifully in North Texas, then applying only the water you need with an efficient irrigation system.
-One easy way to be Water Smart outside is to know when to water.
+Being Water Smart outdoors is all about following water conservation methods, choosing landscaping that performs beautifully in North Texas, and then applying only the water you need with an efficient irrigation system.
+The best way to be Water Smart outside is to know when to water.

 Residents, businesses, and Homeowners Associations are required to follow this lawn watering schedule, and watering must be carried out between the hours of 6:00 p.m. and 10:00 a.m. on your designated days only.
 This water schedule was adopted under the current Southlake 5-Year Water Conservation Plan.

 Phone: (817) 748-8051Fax: (817) 748-8266

 Phone: (817) 748-8082Fax: (817) 748-8103Emergency: (817) 743-4522